MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ```

 ### -ExchangeRemoteMove
-The ExchangeRemoteMove parameter specifies a type of migration where mailboxes are moved with full fidelity between two on-premises forests or between an on-premises forest and Exchange Online.
-Use this parameter if you plan to perform a cross-forest move or migrate mailboxes between an on-premises Exchange organization and Exchange Online in a hybrid deployment.
+The ExchangeRemoteMove switch specifies a migration type where mailboxes are moved with full fidelity between two on-premises forests or between an on-premises forest and Exchange Online.
+You don't need to specify a value with this switch.

+Use this switch if you plan to perform a cross-forest move or migrate mailboxes between an on-premises Exchange organization and Exchange Online in a hybrid deployment.

 ```yaml
 Type: SwitchParameter